columnar-tech/dbc/docs/guides/private_drivers.md

 ## Logging In

-To log into Columnar's private registry, run `dbc auth login`.
+To log into Columnar's private driver registry, run `dbc auth login`.
 You will see the following in your terminal and your default web browser will be opened:

 ```console
 $ go run ./cmd/dbc auth login